Dear reader of ADxS.org, please excuse the disruption.

 ADHD, obesity and eating disorders

-Eating disorders and obesity are common in ADHD.12
+Eating disorders and obesity are common with ADHD.12

 1. ADHD and overweight/obesity/obesity